microsoft/Azure-Databricks-NYC-Taxi-Workshop/docs/2-lab-guide/module-3/README.md

 ## Module Setup

-After loading the DBC file into your workspace, you must edit [99-Shared-Functions-and-Settings](../../../code/03-Data-Science/pyspark/99-Shared-Functions-and-Settings.py) to
+After loading the DBC file into your workspace, you must edit [99-Shared-Functions-and-Settings](../../../code/03-Data-Science/pyspark/99-Shared-Functions-and-Settings.py) to update username and Azure Machine Learning workspace settings.